English Engineers - Building Ideas and Language for a Bright Future

 What is ‘real-life’ for a child/teenager?

 Children and teenagers spend a lot of quality time playing at home by themselves or with friends and family.
-If just some of that time was engaged in playing games in English – they would get the added benefit of practising language skills whilst feeling relaxed and having fun.
-We will teach your child and you how to incorporate English learning into game time.
+If just some of that time was engaged in playing in English – they would get the added benefit of practising language skills whilst feeling relaxed and having fun.
+We will teach your child and you how to incorporate English learning into their play.

 Primary Courses Kids aged 5-12